5

 Unlike the Granturismo, which uses a bespoke platform to underpin both the 800V EV and ICE versions, the Grecale makes do with what is effectively a radical reworking of the Giorgio platform that was developed for the Alfa Romeo Giulia and Alfa Romeo Stelvio.

-The engineers have managed to fit the battery in under the floor though, and a big one it is too: 105kWh, of which 97kWh is usable.
+The engineers have managed to fit the battery in under the floor though, and it's a big one, too: 105kWh, of which 97kWh is usable.
 It feeds two 275bhp electric motors for a total of 550bhp.

-Worryingly, however, they’re not very efficient (2.6mpkWh WLTP), which means that Grecale really needs that massive battery to still have a usable range figure.
-No, 311 miles isn’t bad, but it’s very slightly less than what the Tesla Model Y Performance gets out of much smaller (75kWh) battery.
+Worryingly, however, they’re not very efficient (2.6mpkWh WLTP), which means that Grecale really needs that massive battery to still have a respectable range figure.
+No, a WLTP range of 311 miles isn’t bad, but it’s very slightly less than what the Tesla Model Y Performance gets out of a much smaller (75kWh) battery.

-As a result, while the Tesla (which is admittedly a smaller car) weighs 1986kg, the Maserati weight a planetary 2480kg.
+As a result, while the Tesla (which is admittedly a smaller car) weighs 1986kg, the Maserati weighs a planetary 2480kg.
 The Q6 E-tron, which has a 100kWh battery, weighs 2350kg.

 INTERIOR